zwischenloesung/ardu-report-lib/README.rst

 Python library to report back the sensor data from, e.g., our arduino(s).

-See https://github.com/zwischenloesung/ardu-report for a CLI example using it.
+See https://github.com/zwischenloesung/ardu-report for a CLI using it.

 Dependencies, Requirements
 --------------------------